a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

    be extracted from a CSR.
 Different side-effect-free handling strategies can be employed based on error type.
 3. At the end of `onPreAttestationError`, it is possible to return a custom error explanation to the client (can be null).
 4. `onAttestationError` is called if the attestation statement fails to verify.
 This includes an invalid bootloader lock state, wrong package identifier, etc.
+5. This logs a debug statement that can be used to replicate and debug the attestation process. **Beware of privacy implications!**.
+See [debugging and replaying diagnostics](../testing.md#debugging-replay-and-diagnostics).
-5. Again, a custom error message can be sent to the client
+6. Again, a custom error message can be sent to the client
-6. `onAttestationSuccess` is called right before an `AttestationResponse.Success` is returned.
+7. `onAttestationSuccess` is called right before an `AttestationResponse.Success` is returned.
 It has a verified attestation statement as its receiver and the associated public key as parameter.
    This can be useful for statistical analyses, for example.
-7. This is the certificate signing lambda, also having a fully verified attestation result as receiver.
+8. This is the certificate signing lambda, also having a fully verified attestation result as receiver.
   In contrast to `onAttestationSuccess` it receives the fully verified CSR as a parameter.

-The [step-by-step guide](#warden-supreme-step-by-step-guide) will cover most use cases perfectly well.
+The step-by-step guide [above](#warden-supreme-step-by-step-guide) will cover most use cases perfectly well.
 While extensive configurations were also included alongside the basic ones, Warden Supreme is, in fact, more flexible:

 * Instead of always using the defaults, it is possible to specify challenge properties manually for each challenge issued